Antiferromagnetic insulating state in layered nickelates at half-filling: Turning infinite layer nickelates into antiferromagnetic insulators.

 \section{Turning infinite layer nickelates into antiferromagnetic insulators.}

+We start by describing the basic electronic structure of infinite-layer nickelates and how we can understand the differences between the $n= \infty$ case and the $n\neq \infty$ oxygen-reduced RP compounds described in the previous section.

-Figure \ref{bs_bulk} shows the GGA band structure and density of states (DOS) of bulk NdNiO$_2$ in its AF C-type (in-plane AF checkerboard) ground state.
-All Nd moments are considered parallel, and the figure shows only the minority spin channel for clarity, since in that situation the Nd-f bands are unoccupied, located 2-3 eV above the Fermi level.
-The metallic character can be seen to be brought about, as it has been analyzed in the past \cite{choi2020fluctuation,kapeghian2020electronic}, by the presence of strongly dispersive bands (in particular along the $\Gamma$-Z direction) of mixed R-d and Ni-d$_{z^2}$ character.
-In the non-magnetic state, R-d bands also cross the Fermi level, as pointed out before \cite{prx, pickett2, Thomale_PRB2020}.
-Introducing a large U, either in the R-d or the Ni-d bands, does not lead to a band splitting that would open up a gap in this system \cite{choi2020fluctuation}.
-As such, the R-d bands lead to a so-called self-doping effect, i.e. the depletion in occupation of the Ni-d$_{x^2-y^2}$ band, away from the nominal half-filling that would correspond to a Ni$^{1+}$ cation.
+Figure \ref{fig3} shows the GGA band structure and density of states (DOS) of bulk LaNiO$_2$ in its AF C-type (in-plane AF checkerboard) ground state.
+The metallic character can be seen to be brought about, as it has been analyzed in previous works \cite{choi2020fluctuation,kapeghian2020electronic}, by the presence of strongly dispersive bands (in particular along the $\Gamma$-Z direction) of mixed La-$d$ and Ni-$d_{z^2}$ character.
+In the non-magnetic state, La-$d$ bands also cross the Fermi level, as pointed out before \cite{botana_2020_similarities, Choi2020, Thomale_PRB2020}.
+Introducing a large $U$, either in the La-$d$ or the Ni-$d$ bands, does not lead to a band splitting that would open up a gap in this system \cite{choi2020fluctuation}.
+As such, the R-$d$ bands lead to a so-called self-doping effect, i.e. the depletion in occupation of the Ni-$d_{x^2-y^2}$ band, away from the nominal half-filling that would correspond to a Ni$^{1+}$ cation (see Appendix \ref{appendix_B} Fig. \ref{fig7} for the $d_{x^2-y^2}$ fat bands).
+Note that the presence of a flat Ni-$d_{z^2}$ band pinned at the Fermi level in connection to metallicity in the C-type AF state of infinite-layer nickelates has been highlighted in previous DFT work in connection to instabilities that could limit AF order at low temperature \cite{choi2020fluctuation}.

-Is there a way one can get an insulating AF phase from here?
+Now the question arises: is there a way one can get an insulating AF phase from here?
 To answer this question, we start by taking the system towards the purely two-dimensional limit.
-We have constructed an RNiO$_2$ (R=La, Nd) monolayer from the constituting NiO$_2$ planes, with the standard square planar environment for the Ni cations (see Fig. \ref{bs_afi}).
+For that sake, we have constructed an RNiO$_2$ monolayer from the constituting NiO$_2$ planes, with the standard square planar environment for the Ni cations (see Fig. \ref{fig4}).
 The additional rare-earth cations are placed alternatively on top and below the NiO$_2$ planes to ensure the stoichiometry and provide the highest possible symmetry.
-If all these rare-earth cations are all placed on a single plane above or below the NiO$_2$ plane, the resulting total energy is much higher.
+If the rare-earth cations are all placed on a single plane above or below the NiO$_2$ plane, the resulting total energy is much higher.